Skip Ribbon Commands

 Chemotherapy is sometimes recommended after surgery if there is a risk that the cancer might return.
 It may also be used before surgery to shrink the cancer, so that it is more likely to be removed completely during surgery.

-In patients with advanced stomach cancer, chemotherapy may be used alone or with targeted drug therapy.
+In patients with advanced stomach cancer, chemotherapy may be used alone or with targeted drug therapy when resection is no longer meaningful or possible.

 Radiotherapy

 Radiotherapy uses powerful energy beams to kill cancer cells.
 It can also be used before surgery to shrink the cancer so that it is more easily removed during surgery.
-In some instances, the doctor may recommend radiotherapy to reduce the risk of a cancer recurrence after surgery.
+In some instances, the doctor may recommend radiotherapy to reduce the risk of a cancer recurrence after surgery, or in the palliative setting to stop bleeding.

 Targeted therapy